eregs/regulations-core/README.md

 After downloading the internet, you'll notice that some helpful scripts are located in ```bin```, including ```bin/django``` and ```bin/test```.
-The latter will run our test suite while the former is equivalent to running manage.py in a traditional Django environment.
+The latter will run our test suite while the first is equivalent to running manage.py in a traditional Django environment.

 With that, you just need a few additional commands to get up and running: